-- Members must maintain an overall end of year grade point average of 93.0 or higher in all classes (electives excluded). - Service - This quality is defined as a significant voluntary contribution made by a student to the school or community, done without compensation and with a positive, courteous, and enthusiastic spirit. - The following characteristics reflect a service-oriented NJHS member: - Is dependable and willing to sacrifice to offer assistance - Cheerfully and enthusiastically renders service request by the school - Participates in activities outside of school, like Scouts, Church, or volunteers services for elders, poor, or disadvantaged - Represents the school admirably and honorably in school competitions - The following service requirements are mandatory for members: - Members must participate in the chapter service projects in each year of membership. - Members should invest a minimum of fifteen hours in these projects. - The individual service project hours need to be completed by April 30. - Members must have proper documentation for completing the project service hours.
-[See NJHS Sponsor for documentation forms.] - Leadership - Student leaders are resourceful, good problem solvers, promoters of school activities, idea-contributors, dependable, and persons who exemplify positive attitudes about life. - The following characteristics reflect a leadership-oriented NJHS member: - Applies principles and makes suggestions when faced with challenges - Demonstrates initiative in promoting school activities - Exhibits positive influence on peers and inspires positive behavior in others - Able to delegate responsibilities - Holds positions of responsibility in clubs, advisory, or on teams (in or out of school) - Demonstrates leadership in the classroom, during athletics, or other community activities - Character - A student of good character upholds principles of morality and ethics; is cooperative; demonstrates high standards of honesty and reliability; shows courtesy, concern, and respect for others; and generally maintains a healthy, ethical lifestyle. - A person of character demonstrates the following six qualities: respect, responsibility, trustworthiness, fairness, consideration, and citizenship. - The following characteristics reflect an NJHS member of strong character: - Graciously accepts criticism and recommendations - Exemplifies desirable qualities of behavior (cheerfulness, friendliness, and poise) - Avoids all academic dishonesty, including missing announced tests or major project due dates. - Complies with school regulations and the Honor Code. - All disciplinary actions are recorded, and violations are addressed by the Director of Student Life for the NJHS faculty committee to review. - If a member has a Type III, IV, or V then he/she may be dismissed from NJHS.
+- A student of good character upholds principles of morality and ethics; is cooperative; demonstrates high standards of honesty and reliability; shows courtesy, concern, and respect for others; and generally maintains a healthy, ethical lifestyle. - A person of character demonstrates the following six qualities: respect, responsibility, trustworthiness, fairness, consideration, and citizenship. - The following characteristics reflect an NJHS member of strong character: - Graciously accepts criticism and recommendations - Exemplifies desirable qualities of behavior (cheerfulness, friendliness, and poise) - Avoids all academic dishonesty, including missing announced tests or major project due dates. - Complies with school regulations and the Honor Code. - All disciplinary actions are recorded, and violations are addressed by the Divisional Director for the NJHS faculty committee to review. - If a member has a Type III, IV, or V then he/she may be dismissed from NJHS.
 A written letter explaining the reason for dismal will be sent to the student. - If a member has a Type II violation, then he/she will be given a written warning and will perform public service.
-If a second violation of a Type II occurs again within three months, then the student may be dismissed from the NJHS. - Appeal Process - If a candidate feels an error in reviewing his/her qualifications has occurred, then he/she must complete the Appeal Packet within seven school days that invitations are presented to members.
+If a second violation of a Type II occurs again within three months, then the student may be dismissed from the NJHS.